MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 > [!NOTE]
 > Just because you have local context turned on doesn't mean you have to use it.
 You can still execute commands with all parameter values specified.
 However, be aware that with local context turned on, _you will be creating new local context enteries, or overwriting existing ones._
->
-> ```azurecli
-> # with local context turned on, create a storage account _without using_ local-context
-> az storage account create --name saazclicontext1 --location westeurope --resource-group RG1inAzCLI  --sku Standard_LRS
->
-> # create a storage account using local-context understanding that the `--location` has just been changed to `westeurope`
-> az storage account create --name saazclicontext2 --sku Standard_LRS
-> ```
->

 ## Work with multiple directories